o-ran-sc/pti-rtp/README.md

 meta-stx-oran layer depends on many Yocto/OE layers with 'thud' branch (Yocto version 2.6),to have a better user experience, meta-stx-oran depends on WRLinux 1018 open source version and uses wrlinux setup tools to create the build environment.

+Deployment automation for OKD O-Cloud clusters is also provided.
+Refer to the README under the 'okd' directory for more details.

 ## About Yocto and Wind River Linux

 The Yocto Project is an open source collaboration project that provides templates,